publiclab/plotsbot/README.md

 `plotsbot-ryzokuken help [<module>...]`: Prints out this descriptive help message for each mentioned module.
 If no modules are specified, print the help message for ALL modules.`chatbot` is not the name of a valid module.
 Try looking up the `chatbot` module instead.
 ```

+## Behavior Model

+1. `trigger: String` => The event on which the behavior is supposed to be triggered.
+Currently, two events are supported - the `join` event which is triggered whenever a new user joins a particular channel, and the `message` event whenever a particular user sends a message on a channel.
+2. `action: Function` => This is the action of the behavior which is called by the bot at the appropriate moment.
+The bot provides the function with different arguments depending on the corresponding behavior's `trigger` value.
+For behaviors with `trigger` equal to `join`, the bot passes three arguments to the action function upon trigger.
+These are:
+  1. `channel: String` => This is the name of the channel on which the user joined.
+  2. `username: String` => This is the username of the new user.
+  3. `botNick: String` => This is the username of the bot.

+  On the other hand, for behaviors with `trigger` equal to `message`, the bot passes two arguments to the action function.
+These are:
+  1. `botNick: String` => This is the username of the bot.
+  2. `options: Array` => This is an array containing additional options provided by the user.
+3. `keyword: String` **(Only required for message triggered behaviors)** => This is the keyword that must be present in the message in order for the bot to call the behavior's action function.

 ## Behaviors

 Behaviors are clearly defined tasks performed by the bot.
 A behavior may use any third-party functions to perform this action, but it needs to expose a few mandatory fields that are used by the chatbot to trigger the behavior at the appropriate time.